Mr-Kumar-Abhishek/Asitor/README.md

 # Asitor #

-This is a student information system meant for small coaching institutes to manage their students and their fees, etc.
+This is a student information system meant for small coaching institutes to manage their students.

 ### What is this repository for? ###